ugruk/Analyzer-of-parenthesis/README.md

 ### Program module that supposed to analyze sequence of characters and finds out its state in terms of closed parenthesis.
+.exe file is exist just to show example: how do those function works with understandable output.
 Checker.h is a header file which contains class "Checker"

 This class have 2 public functions.
 ##### 1. check_str - allows you to analyze sequence of characters.